vladdiethecoder/MetaBonk/docs/synthetic_eye.md

 removes PipeWire from the **agent loop** by exporting **DMA-BUF + explicit sync fence FDs** directly to the worker for CUDA-side import.

-Status: the DMABuf+fence transport and CUDA-side import/sync are implemented.
-Full Smithay scene composition (including XWayland plumbing for games) is still evolving.
+Status: the DMABuf+fence transport, CUDA-side import/sync, and Smithay+XWayland hosting path are implemented.
+The compositor path is the default in the launcher; the capture loop should be **game-bound** (not I/O bound) when running lock-step.

 ## Build the compositor exporter